twyle/repo-template-ec2/README.md

  8. Uses PostgreSQL for data storage.
  9. Uses JSON Web Tokens to authorize users.
  10. Uses AWS Route53 to route traffic to the application.
+ 11. Built using flask, flask-mail, flask-jwt
+ 12. Documented using swagger

 ## Application Structure